U.S. says no timeline for Syria withdrawal as fighting continues

 The United States did not intend to have an indefinite military presence in Syria, the official added.

-Trump said on Wednesday the United States would get out of Syria slowly “over a period of time” and would protect the U.S.-backed Kurdish fighters in the country as Washington draws down troops.
+Trump said on Wednesday that the United States would get out of Syria slowly “over a period of time” and would protect U.S.-backed Kurdish fighters in the country as Washington draws down troops.

+White House national security adviser John Bolton will also travel to Israel and Turkey in the coming days.

+“Bolton will travel to Israel and Turkey to discuss the withdrawal of U.S. forces from Syria, and how the U.S. will work with allies and partners to prevent the resurgence of ISIS, stand fast with those who fought with us against ISIS, and counter Iranian malign behavior in the region,” Garrett Marquis, a spokesman for the National Security Council, said.

 The U.S.-backed Syrian Democratic Forces, which include Kurdish fighters, captured the Syrian town of Kashmah on Jan.
 2 after retaking the town of Hajin on Dec.
 25, Pentagon spokesman Navy Commander Sean Robertson told Reuters.